Handball: South Korea tee up Norway semi-final

-LONDON (Reuters) - South Korea beat Russia 24-23 in a titanic struggle of two of the most prolific Olympic women’s team to set up a semi-final against champions Norway, who produced a stirring fightback on Tuesday against Brazil.
+LONDON (Reuters) - South Korea beat Russia 24-23 in a titanic struggle of two past Olympic winners to set up a semi-final against champions Norway, who produced a stirring second-half fightback earlier on Tuesday against Brazil.

-Twice winners South Korea met world and European champions Norway, who won the day’s first quarter-final 21-19, in the semi-finals four years ago and will hope for a better result in London when the pair meet on Thursday.
+Twice winners South Korea met world and European champions Norway in the semi-finals four years ago and will hope for a better result in London when the pair meet on Thursday.

 Also through are Spain, who beat Croatia 25-22 to move into the last four for the first time where they will face either France or debutants Montenegro whose match starts at 1930 GMT.

-Beijing bronze medalists South Korea have only failed once in seven Olympic tournaments to finish on the podium and stopped 2008 runners-up Russia, who won three titles as the Soviet Union, from scoring for 10 first-half minutes.
+Beijing bronze medalists South Korea, who only once in seven Olympic tournaments have failed to finish on the podium, stopped 2008 runners-up Russia from scoring for 10 first-half minutes en route to the win.

-Russia coach Evgeny Trefilov bellowed and snarled throughout at his team, who drew level after eight minutes of the second half but that was as close as they got to overturning their opponents who performed a jig of joy on the final hooter.

-Coach Kang Jae-won praised top scorer Gwon Han-na, whose six goals were invaluable in a tight, physical tussle that reduced the Russians to tears at the end.

-“I think she did a great job today, that’s the reason we’re through,” he told a news conference through an interpreter.

-Earlier Norway trailed Brazil 13-9 at halftime and fell to a six-goal deficit in the second half but clawed their way back at the South Americans to book their place in the semis.
+Norway trailed Brazil 13-9 at halftime and fell to a six-goal deficit early in the second half but swept past the South Americans to book their place in the semis with the 21-19 win.

-Norway only got their noses in front with just under seven minutes left on the clock, Linn-Kristin Koren firing the Scandinavians ahead before she scored the game’s final goal.
+Norway only got their noses in front with just under seven minutes left on the clock, Linn-Kristin Koren firing the Scandinavians ahead.

+Brazil hit straight back but Camilla Herrem weaved in from the left flank around goalkeeper Chana Masson to fire the ball into an empty net, restoring Norway’s lead at 20-19 before Koren scored the final goal.

 Coach Thorir Hergeirsson said it had been important for him to remain calm throughout.